harveynichols/cornerstone/README.md

 docker-compose build
 ```

-If you would prefer to use the Docker BuildKit, then run the below instead:
+If you prefer to use the Docker BuildKit, then run the below instead:

 ```
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build